 - SCRS Generally, all employees of covered employers are required to participate in and contribute to the system as a condition of employment.
-This plan covers general employees and teachers and individuals newly elected to the South Carolina General Assembly beginning with the November 2012 general election.
+This plan covers general employees and teachers and first-term individuals elected to the South Carolina General Assembly.
 An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
 An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member. - PORS To be eligible for PORS membership, an employee must be required by the terms of his employment, by election or appointment, to preserve public order, protect life and property, and detect crimes in the state; to prevent and control property destruction by fire; be a coroner in a full-time permanent position; or be a peace officer employed by the Department of Corrections, the Department of Juvenile Justice, or the Department of Mental Health.
 Probate judges and coroners may elect membership in the PORS.
 Magistrates are required to participate in the PORS for service as a magistrate.
 PORS members, other than magistrates and probate judges, must also earn at least \$2,000 per year and devote at least 1,600 hours per year to this work, unless exempted by statute.
 An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
-An employee member.
+An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member.